Mvrkery/Data-Science-Bootcamp-Projects/SQL-Projects/README.md

     This query identifies VIP customers who have placed orders with a total value of greater than 100.
 The results of the query show that Sophia Bianchi, Matteo Ricci, and Alessia Marchetti are the VIP customers who have placed the highest-value orders.

-Overall, the Italian Restaurant Database that I have created is an well-designed and informative database.
+Overall, the Italian Restaurant Database that I have created is an informative database.
 The SQL queries that I have executed provide valuable insights into the restaurant's operations and customer behavior.